Fabrizio-Caruso/CROSS-LIB/README.md

 Sound abstraction is achieved by providing common APIs for the (few) sounds that CrossLib provides.

 ### Input
-Input abstraction is also achived by common APIs that support either keyboard and/or joystick input for each possible target.
+Input abstraction is also achieved by common APIs that support either keyboard and/or joystick input for each possible target.

 ### Display
 Display abstaction is provided by (at least) two levels of abstraction:
 - Common APIs that, for each target, implement one of several graphics modes;
 - Generic graphics modes that may be shared among a few targets.

-So, for each target, at least one of the following modes has to be implemented:
-1. memory-mapped graphics (display can be implemented by writing bytes into video memory)
-2. conio-like (display is performed by either direct conio APIs or a wrapper that provides conio APIs, e.g., ADM3/A, VT52, VT100, etc.)
-3. TGI (CC65-specific graphics APIs)
-4. Z88DK Sprites (Z88DK-specific sprite APIs)
-5. CPCRSLIB (Amstrad CPC-specific graphics APIs)
-6. bit-mapped (display is implemented by writing into video memory and each bytes corresponds to one or more pixels)
-7. buffered (stdlib-only "graphics" for targets with just stdlib support)

-A graphic mode may implement the concrete graphics by either calling low level graphics instructions (e.g., writing into video-memory) or by calling higher level instructions (e.g., using control codes).

-For example for a CPM target with ADM3/A control codes, we use
-1. CrossLib APIs that call
-2. conio.h APIs that call
-3. ADM3/A control codes

-For a target with direct or indirect video memory (e.g., Commodore 64, MSX, etc.), one may use:
-1. CrossLib APIs that implement
-2. Direct (or indirect) writes into video memory

-Remark: For some targets multiple implementations are possible (C64 may use conio APIs as provided by C65, memory-mapped graphics, TGI APIs)
+For more details on CrossLib we refer to: https://github.com/Fabrizio-Caruso/CROSS-CHASE/blob/master/docs/CROSSLIB.md

 ## LICENCE